 Research Interests: artificial intelligence, multi-agent systems, computational game theory, adversarial reasoning, risk analysis, machine learning, trading agents, supply chain management, security, distributed optimization, mechanism design, behavioral game theory, team and coalition formation

-I am an assistant professor in computer science at the University of Texas at El Paso.
+I am an associate professor in computer science at the University of Texas at El Paso.

 My research work in the area of artificial intelligence is driven by fundamental questions about how we can use computational